 We spent a lot of time in Fantasyland over the course of the weekend.
 There was eery ‘mist’ being pumped into the air throughout the theme park area and Maleficent’s ‘vines’ had started to pop up behind the castle.
 You could even meet Maleficent behind the castle; a rare character who only seems to appear for meet and greets during Halloween season.

 Pumpkins and Day of the Dead in Frontierland

 Frontierland had the best Halloween decorations in my opinion.
 There were pumpkin head characters at the entrance to the land, shadow lanterns and fall-inspired floral arrangements.
-The Fuente del Oro Restaurante side of the land had received a Day of the Dead makeover with Coco-inspired statues and decorations.
-At nighttime the restaurant and the surrounding area was lit with beautiful purple lighting, helping to recreate the colourful after-dark ambiance of the hit Pixar movie and Mexican festival.
+The Fuente del Oro Restaurante section of the land had received a Day of the Dead makeover with Coco-inspired statues and decorations.
+At nighttime the restaurant and the surrounding area was lit with beautiful purple lighting, helping to recreate the colourful after dark ambiance of the hit Pixar movie and Mexican festival.

 A cheery, harvest-themed parade set to a very catchy Country number travelled through Main Street at intervals during the day.
 Complete with Winnie the Pooh and haunted house-inspired floats, we really enjoyed taking a short break and watching the unique parade.

 As you can tell, there are lots of exciting additions to Disneyland Paris at Halloween time.
 There’s a villains-themed show on the castle stage too, but with only two days in the parks we simply didn’t have time for everything.
 If you’re considering a Halloween Disneyland Paris trip, definitely aim to visit in early October.
 It’s considered low – mid season and you can get some amazing deals for hotels and the Eurostar.
 The closer you get to actual Halloween, the pricier your trip will be.

 What’s your favourite time of year to visit Disneyland Paris?